Lake Bemidji State Park

 New Group Camp Coming for 2015

 Some heavy equipment will be moving through the Pine and Birch Lane loops of the campground during construction of the new Lavinia Group Camp.
-Hours of work are 8 am to 6 pm only, Monday-Thursday.
-No construction occurs on Friday, Saturday, or Sunday.
 Thanks for your patience while this great new facility is being built!

 State Park Deer Hunts

-An archery hunt administered by the city of Bemidji is held September 13 through December 31 only in the southern unit of the park.
+An archery hunt administered by the city of Bemidji is held September 13 through December 31 only in the southern unit of the park along Lake Avenue.

 The park will remain open to the public during the hunt.